 You might be wondering what exactly constitutes a compact camera, though.
 Well, aside from the size being small, all of these cameras will feature a non-interchangeable lens - either zoom or prime - and typically more of an old-style design.

 In this list, we'll be detailing the best compact cameras at a range of different price points - read on to discover why you should consider these picks.

-What is the best compact camera right now?
+What are the best compact cameras?
 Our current pick is the Sony ZV-1.
-Other great options include the Canon Powershot G7 X Mark III, Sony RX100 VII, Panasonic LUMIX DC-ZS70K and Sony RX100 IV.
+However, other great options include the Canon Powershot G7 X Mark III, Sony RX100 VII, Panasonic LUMIX DC-ZS70K and Sony RX100 IV.

 Our Top Pick: Best Compact Camera